 “Remember,” the captain said, “You don’t have to outrun the bear, just the slowest person.”

 We set off on the trail with instant views of Mount Conness and North Peak in our face.
-The trail was nearly empty and we felt as wild as the Alaskan bush.
+The trail was nearly empty and it felt as wild as the Alaskan bush.
 We past Hummingbird Lake, dainty and warm, then Odell Lake, ominous and deep, surrounded by crumbling black and red cliffs.
 We descended the talus trail, arriving at Helen Lake, lined by scree and patches of beautiful White Mountain Heather.
-A waterfall poured into the lake on the opposite and we followed the trail around it.
+A waterfall poured into the lake on the opposite side and we followed the trail around it.

 Helen Lake feeds into Lundy Canyon and we were encouraged to make the quick detour to stare down its throat.
 We were also warned to not venture down Lundy Canyon and it’s obvious why, with its waterfall charging down jagged cliff into a wide, deep canyon of rock and void.